alcrene/sinn-full/sinnfull/models/OU/OU.md

         @validator('M', 'Mtilde')
         def only_plain_ints(cls, v):
             return int(v)
-    params :Parameters
+    params: Parameters

     ## Other variables retrievable from `self` ##
-    I      :Series=None
+    I     : Series=None
-    Itilde :Series=None
+    Itilde: Series=None
-    rng    :AnyRNG
+    rng   : AnyRNG=None

-    # State = the histories required to make dynamics Markovian
+    ## State = the histories required to make dynamics Markovian
     class State:
-        Itilde :Any  # The type is unimportant, so use Any
+        Itilde: Any  # The type is unimportant, so use Any

     ## Initialization ##
     # Allocate arrays for dynamic variables, and add padding for initial conditions